avdgaag/nanoc-template/README.md

 * Comes with sitemap, htaccess, robots and 404 page
 * Comes with vendored jquery and modernizr
 * rake tasks to ping Google and ping-o-matic when your site has changed
+* rake task to find unused CSS rules for your site
 * Lots of demo content to help setting up base stylesheet

 Here's what's left on my to-do list: